Polar47/VSGB/README.md

 # VSGB

-Sentiment Image Generation： Learing Continuous emotional Distribution with Brightness Modulation
+Sentiment Image Generation： Learning Continuous Emotional Distribution with Brightness Modulation

 The introduciton and code of our work will be uploaded later.